rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-control-node/index.md

 - [Terraform](https://www.terraform.io/) is installed on the control node to deploy the project to the host server

+- [Consul](https://www.consul.io/) is installed to support service discovery of project component administration interfaces after deployment

 {{< /more >}}

 ## Control node deletion

 {{< highlight "danger" "Warning!">}}

 After a project is deployed, the control node for the project is used to keep the project's applications up to date.
-Therefore, the control node may be shut down but **should not be deleted** until the project is no longer needed.
+Therefore, the control node may be shut down but **should not be deleted** until all projects on a host server are no longer needed.
 It is recommended to back up the control node VM (see the relevant online documentation for the hypervisor technology you are using for the control node) at least after deployment or after updates to the deployed project.

 {{< /highlight >}}